simonvomeyser/simple-web-dev/resources/markdown/response-cache-statamic.md

 ```

-The whole *magic* here is happening in the trait `Statamic\Events\Concerns\ListensForContentEvents` where the Statamic team keeps all the Events neat and tidy you need to listen for.
+The whole *magic* here is happening in the trait `Statamic\Events\Concerns\ListensForContentEvents` where the Statamic team keeps all the Events neat and tidy for you need to listen for.

 Then simply add this subscriber to the `EventServiceProvider` and you are already done!
+Your cache is cleared and rebuild on every update, but most users will get a lightning fast response 👍

 ```php
 //App\Providers\AppServiceProvider